 Create an ROC curve.
-What do you vary to get all the points that comprise the curve.
-First, what you *don't* vary is the parameters of the SVM.
-They probably won't change classification accuracy all that much.
+What do you vary to get all the points that comprise the curve?
+Don’t vary the parameters of the SVM.

-What you do vary is the threshold between what you call a sunset and a non-sunset.
+Vary the threshold between what you call a sunset and a non-sunset.
 There are 2 outputs from svmfwd: [y,y1] = svmfwd(…). y is +/1 as you saw in lab and y1 is a real number (distance from margin, pos or negative, depending on which side of the default threshold it's on).
 This default threshold between classes is 0, but you can move it, say in increments of 0.1.
 Let’s say we classify 4 images, and y1 = [3.2, -1.3, 0.03, -0.01] If the threshold (call it t) = 0, then the first and third are detected as sunsets; if -0.1, then the first, third, and fourth, and if +0.1, then only the first would be considered a sunset.
 (Make sure you understand this.)
 In the general case, assume that strong sunsets have large positive outputs, strong non-sunsets have large negative outputs, and some weak examples of each are near 0 (hard to classify since ambiguous).
 With a high threshold, say t = 5, then all (or nearly all) of the images with output above 5 should be sunsets, so you get few false positives.
 Thus your false positive rate (FPR) is very low, which is good.
 However, your true positive rate (TPR, i.e., recall) will be very low as well, since all those true sunsets with output below 5 get called non-sunsets.
 In the other extreme case, t = -5, you get high TPR (good), but a high FPR as well (bad).
 With t = 0, (the default), you get a balance.
 So once you tune your SVM’s parameters, you run the SVM once and it outputs y1.
 You then write code to classify the set of images based on a threshold.
 To get the curve, put that code in a loop, and calculate the true positive rate and a false positive rate for each threshold.
 Then graph TPR vs. FPR via the ROC plotting code I gave you.

 Look at some of your successes and failures and include example images of each type in your report.
 Hypothesize why you got some of them right and some wrong.
 If a particular result doesn’t make sense, it’s OK to say that too, I’ve come across my share of mystifying images; the point is that you give it some thought.